 Contributed By Dirican | Gözütok

-A Framework Agreement is an agreement to be signed by and between the creditor institutions, the debtor and its insurers by using a format text approved by the Board of Directors of the BAT in due consultation with the Participation Banks Association of Turkey and the Union of Financial Leasing, Factoring and Financing Corporations.
+A Framework Agreement is an agreement to be signed by and between the creditor institutions, the debtor and its insurers using a preformatted text approved by the Board of Directors of the BAT in due consultation with the Participation Banks Association of Türkiye and the Association of Financial Institutions.

-The mission of the parties is defined as ensuring that the debtors, who are believed to contribute added value to the economy and who temporarily fail in their financial debt repayments, are able to continue their economic operations and fulfil their debt repayment obligations to the financial sector and to other creditors, including public sector ones, under reasonable conditions and within the prescribed period of time to be determined by the creditor institutions.
+The purpose of the Framework Agreement is defined as ensuring that debtors that are believed to add value to the economy and that temporarily fail in their financial debt repayments are able to continue their economic operations and fulfil their debt repayment obligations to the financial sector and to other creditors, including those in the public sector, under reasonable conditions and within the prescribed period of time to be determined by the creditor institutions.

-The following restructuring agreements have been concluded as per the above referred-to data.
+The following restructuring agreements have been concluded as per the data referred to above.